‘In the Heights’ lifts hopes for a Latino film breakthrough - WTMJ

 Anthony Ramos, who leads the cast of “In the Heights” as Usnavi, the character originally played by Miranda on the stage, says that “now is an incredible, beautiful moment where we can capitalize on Hollywood being receptive to what is naturally happening in the streets.”

-Spike Lee and “Black Panther” helped pave the way for Miranda “writing himself into history,” Ramos says.
-“Nobody was going to write this part for him.”
+He praised filmmakers like Spike Lee and movies like “Black Panther” for helping pave the way, and Miranda for “writing himself into history.”

 As for Miranda, who became a superstar with the Broadway hit “Hamilton” and since then has been working also on TV and film, says “the way time has caught up to ‘In the Heights’, I think, is we have learned as people of color to build a coalition around ourselves and advocate for ourselves.”